makey makey

 Using programming can be an engaging and effective way to teach social science content and nurture digital competency.

-We have translated and adapted the work of our RÉCITUS partners to offer you a student booklet on how to create an interactive model of an Iroquoian village around the 1500s.
-We have also translated this accompanying teacher’s guide and a guide on how to use Scratch and Makey Makey in elementary social sciences classes.
+We have translated and adapted the work of our RÉCITUS partners to offer you a student booklet on creating an interactive model of an Iroquoian village around the 1500s.
+We have also translated this accompanying teacher’s guide (Note: Teachers may need to request access) and a guide on using Scratch and Makey Makey in elementary social sciences classes.
+We’ve also put together this Padlet with example models and dioramas for inspiration.
 The possibilities are endless!

 Want to learn more about using Scratch in your classroom?
 Why not attend a Quebec Scratch Educators Meet-up?
 These virtual meet-ups are bilingual and a great way to exchange ideas and connect with colleagues.